 2 – Number of instances of Yuvraj with the double of a 50+ score and a 4-fer in the same ODI game.
 He scored 118 and took 4/28 against England in 2008 before his double in the CWC 2011.
 He and Sourav Ganguly are the only Indians with the 50+ and 4-fer double twice in this format.
 Sachin Tendulkar and Kris Srikkant done this double once each.

 7 – Number of centuries for Yuvraj Singh while batting at No.5 and lower in ODI cricket.
-These are the joint-most number of hundreds for any player batting at five and lower in this format.
-MS Dhoni and Jos Buttler also scored seven ODI centuries batting at No.5 and lower.
+These are the joint most number of hundreds for any player batting at five and lower in this format.
+MS Dhoni also scored seven ODI centuries batting at No.5 and lower.

 12 – Yuvraj’s 12-ball fifty against England in the 2007 WT20 is the fastest fifty in T20I history and also the fastest in International cricket.
-His fifty is the joint fastest in all Twenty20 cricket alongside Chris Gayle’s 12-ball fifty in the BBL 2015/16 and Hazratullah Zazai in APL 2018.
+His fifty is the joint fastest in all Twenty20 cricket alongside Chris Gayle’s 12-ball fifty in the BBL 2015/16.

-74 – His 74 T20I sixes are the 2nd most number of sixes by an Indian in this format.
-Rohit Sharma (102) is only Indian to hit more sixes in T20Is than Yuvraj till date.
+74 – His 74 T20I sixes are the most number of sixes by an Indian in this format.
+Rohit Sharma (56) is only other Indian to hit 50 T20I sixes till date.